ZerBea/hcxtools/README.md

 Notice
 --------------

-Most output files will be appended to existing files (with the exception of .cap files).
+Most output files will be appended to existing files (with the exception of pcapng, pcap, cap files).

 Bitmask message pair field (hcxpcaptool)